KubaBury/hybridVAE.MIL/README.md

 # hybridVAE.jl

-This repository contains all the scripts and data sets that were used to write the thesis.
+This repository contains all the scripts written in Julia programming language for master's thesis.
+MIL data sets, that were used, are also included in the first four files, i.e., Fox, Musk1, Musk2, and Tiger.

 ### Datasets
 The data sets that were used are contained in the first four files, i.e. Fox, Musk1, Musk2 and Tiger.